 Spasmodic dysphonia can cause problems ranging from trouble saying a word or two to being not able to talk at all.

-Spasmodic dysphonia is a life-long condition.
-It most often affects women, particularly between the ages of 30 and 50.
+Spasmodic dysphonia is a lifelong condition.
+It most often affects women, with symptoms starting between the ages of 30 and 50.

 There are 3 types of spasmodic dysphonia:

 - Adductor spasmodic dysphonia.
 This is the most common type.
 It causes sudden involuntary spasms that trigger the vocal cords to stiffen and slam closed.
 The spasms interfere with vibration of the vocal cords and with making sound.
 Stress can make spasms worse.
 Speech sounds are strained and full of effort.
-Spasms do not happen when whispering, laughing, singing, speaking at a high pitch, or speaking while breathing in.
+Spasms, generally, do not happen when whispering, laughing, singing, speaking at a high pitch or speaking while breathing in.

 - Abductor spasmodic dysphonia.
-This type causes sudden involuntary spasms that trigger the vocal cords to open.
+This type is less common and causes sudden involuntary spasms that trigger the vocal cords to open.
 Vibration can’t happen when cords are open so making sound is difficult.
 Also, the open position lets air escape during speech.
-Speech sounds are weak, quiet, and whispery.
+Speech sounds are weak, quiet and breathy.
 Spasms do not happen when laughing or singing.

 - Mixed spasmodic dysphonia.
-This is a mix of symptoms of both types of dysphonia.
+This is very rare and is a mix of symptoms of both types of dysphonia.

 What causes spasmodic dysphonia?

 The exact cause of spasmodic dysphonia is not known.
 A central nervous system disorder is thought to cause most cases.
 It may happen along with other movement disorders.
 Researchers think it may be caused by a problem in the basal ganglia of the brain.
 This is the area that helps coordinate muscle movement.
 Spasmodic dysphonia may be inherited.
 It may start after a cold or the flu, injury to the voice box, a long period of voice use, or stress.